tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置存储桶标签_intl_en.md

 >!
 >- Each bucket can have up to 50 different bucket tags.
 >- `qcs:` and `project` are reserved fields.
 Therefore, do not use them in tag keys or tag values.
-For more limits, please see [Bucket Tag Overview](https://intl.cloud.tencent.com/document/product/436/31509).
+For more limits, see [Bucket Tag Overview](https://intl.cloud.tencent.com/document/product/436/31509).

 ## Adding a Tag When Creating a Bucket

-You can add a bucket tag when [creating buckets](https://intl.cloud.tencent.com/document/product/436/13309), as shown in the following figure:
+You can add a bucket tag when [creating a bucket](https://intl.cloud.tencent.com/document/product/436/13309), as shown in the following figure:
 ![](https://qcloudimg.tencent-cloud.cn/raw/02d9832d2244e4010d67dc49dee490bf.png)

 ## Adding a Tag to an Existing Bucket